calvear93/azure-key-vault/README.md

 ## How To Use 💡

-Should be initialized with RouterProvider on App.jsx like:
+Should be initialized with AzureKeyVault as:
 ```javascript
 import { AzureKeyVault } from '@calvear/azure-key-vault';